Amplifying Clinical Excellence Through Technology

 Voice as a Novel Data Source

-Outcome: Hospitals that deploy voice-driven documentation often see fewer readmissions, improved billing accuracy, and more coherent handoffs between shifts, leading to both clinical and financial wins.
+Hospitals that deploy voice-driven documentation often see fewer readmissions, improved billing accuracy, and more coherent handoffs between shifts.
+The wins are both clinical and financial.

 Building What People Want: Focused Innovation